Ága (film)

-Ága is a 2018 Bulgarian drama film directed by Milko Lazarov.
+Ága is a 2018 drama film directed by Milko Lazarov and written by Lazarov and Simeon Ventsislavov.
 It was selected as the Bulgarian entry for the Best International Feature Film at the 92nd Academy Awards, but it was not nominated.

 Plot

 After his wife Sedna passes away, Nanook sets out to find their daughter Ága who ran away long ago.